softmagnet/tp/docs/UserGuide.md

 ### Adding student/students to a class: `addtoclass`
 <hr>

-Add a single or multiple students to an existing class
+Add a single or multiple students to an existing class.

 Format:
 ```